Friend hired as offensive coordinator, English to defensive staff

 McElwain sees improvement with junior college transfers

 Colorado State takes field for its second spring drills under Jim McElwain

 Rams look to return Bronze Boot to Fort Collins

 Intensity rises Monday

 McElwain, Baldwin, English, Simmons and Hammerschmidt talk about what they want to accomplish this spring.

-A Colorado product, English made the move back across the border in 2012 after nine seasons at Wyoming, where he had served as the Cowboys' defensive coordinator, linebackers and special teams coach from 2009-11.
+A Colorado product, English had spent the previous nine seasons at Wyoming (2003-11).
+He had served as the Cowboys' defensive coordinator, linebackers and special teams coach from 2009-11.
 The senior member of the Wyoming staff when he joined the Rams, he spent his first six years (2003-08) in Laramie as Joe Glenn's linebackers coach.

 As a player, English was part of another national championship, when his Idaho State team won the 1981 NCAA Division I-AA title.
 English then transferred to Northern Colorado, lettering three years as a linebacker.
 As a 1985 senior captain, he garnered all-North Central Conference recognition.

 A 1986 and 1989 graduate of Northern Colorado, English owns a bachelor's degree in recreation management, and a master's in physical education in 1989.
 He grew up in Lakewood, Colo., and earned all-state honors at Alameda High School.
 Marty and his wife, Suzie, have one daughter, Kelsey, and one son, Tyler.
 Kelsey is a graduate of the University of Wyoming, while Tyler is a graduate of Mesa State College in Grand Junction, Colo.